 Indigenous Education at WPGA

-In 2021, as part of our new Strategic Plan, we published the Indigenous Action Plan (IAP), which formalizes both our active and future commitments to Indigenous education, partnerships and families.
+In 2021, as part of the Strategic Plan, we published the Indigenous Action Plan (IAP), which formalizes our active and future commitments to Indigenous education, partnerships and families.
 The IAP is a long-term work in progress, and we are continually adding curricular initiatives and making space for new ideas and partnerships.
-We currently have two Indigenous Education Coordinators, members of the Musqueam Indian Band and Heiltsuk Nation, who oversee a vibrant and inclusive program in both Junior and Senior Schools.
-They teach Contemporary Indigenous Studies 12 and Weaving Together: Indigenous Education (grade 6 elective), respectively, and collaborate with teachers to deliver Indigenous curriculum that is authentic and age-appropriate.
+Diamond Point and Brittney Townrow, WPGA Indigenous Education Coordinators, are members of the Musqueam Indian Band and Heiltsuk Nation, respectively, and oversee a vibrant, inclusive program in both Junior and Senior Schools.
+As members of the school's Indigenous Education Steering Committee, Ms. Point and Ms. Townrow teach Contemporary Indigenous Studies 12 and Weaving Together: Indigenous Education (grade 6 elective) and collaborate with teachers to deliver Indigenous curriculum that is authentic and age-appropriate.

 We look forward to continuing to work with the Nations, our school community, and Indigenous organizations to expand our programs—and our shared understanding of the path toward Reconciliation—for years to come.